 \begin{thm} There is an explicit bijection between $3$-permutations of size $n$ avoiding patterns $\ddincr$ and $\pat$ and triangle bases of size $n$. \end{thm}

 The idea of our construction is to use the numbers inversions in the $3$-permutation to compute the coordinates of the points of the basis.
 The inverse bijection is obtained by converting triangle basis into \emph{fine mixed subdivisions} -or \emph{lozenge tiling}-, objects from discrete geometry which Ardila and Ceballos proved to be naturally associated to $3$-permutations avoiding $\ddincr$ \cite{AcyclicSystAC2013}.
 This correspondence is not injective in the general case, but we prove that when restricted to a certain class of lozenge tilings it becomes a bijection with $3$-permutations avoiding $\ddincr$ and $\pat$.

-This bijection makes a link between objects from two previously independent classes which are hard to enumerate, and it allows to transport structure properties and methods from one class to the other, such as a random sampling method relying on a Markov chain.
+Our bijection makes a link between objects from two previously independent classes which are hard to enumerate, and it allows us to transport structure properties and methods from one class to the other, such as a random sampling method relying on a Markov chain.
 In addition to that, the construction is quite simple, brings keys to understand better both objects, and could be applied to other classes of pattern avoiding $d$-permutations (even for $d>3$), maybe leading to new bijections.

 \paragraph{Structure of the paper} Precise definitions are given Section~\ref{sec:defs}.
 The bijection from $3$-permutations to triangle bases is described in Section~\ref{sec:gamma} and the inverse construction is built in Section~\ref{sec:psi}, relying on objects from discrete geometry known as \emph{fine mixed subdivisions} or \emph{lozenge tilings}.
 In Section~\ref{sec:proof}, we prove that both mappings have the announced image set and that they are inverse of each other.
 In Sections~\ref{sec:sums}, we describe a decomposition of bases and explain how it translates to a decomposition of $3$-permutations avoiding $\ddincr$ and $\pat$ with a notion of sums analogous to the one for separable permutations, but with a shift.
 In Section~\ref{sec:solitaire}, we describe a dynamical system on bases, the \emph{solitaire}, which translates to permutations though our bijection and could enable uniform sampling.
 Finally, in Section~\ref{sec:discu} we discuss some generalizations of the bijection as well as related open problems.

-\section{Definitions and Setting}
+\section{Definitions and setting}